snuq/VSEQF/Readme.md

    When a parent sequence is deleted, all children will be deleted as well.

 These settings can also be found in the Quick Functions Settings menu.

-## QuickList
-Displays a list of loaded sequences and allows you to change various settings.

-Can be found in the sequence editor properties panel on the QuickList tab.

-* __Display__

-   Changes the details that are displayed for each sequence:

-   * Settings

-      Adds an extra area for editing the length, position, and proxy settings of each sequence.

-   * Parenting

-      Adds an extra area that displays children of each sequence.

-   * Tags

-      Adds an extra area that displays tags for each sequence.

-* __Select/Deselect All Sequences__

-   Like pressing the 'a' key in the sequencer, this will toggle the selection of all sequences.

-* __Sort by__

-   Reorders the list based on timeline position, title, or length.
-   Click the small arrow to change the sorting order.

-Settings For Each Sequence:

-* __Eye Icon__

-   Mutes/unmutes sequence.

-* __Padlock Icon__

-   Locks/unlocks sequence.

-* __Sequence Type Button__

-   Allows selecting and deselecting the sequence.

-* __Sequence Title__

-   Allows editing of sequence name.

-* __Len__

-   See the sequence length in HH:MM:SS:FF format, and adjust the length.

-* __Pos__

-   See the sequence position in HH:MM:SS:FF, and adjust the position.

-* __Proxy settings (Only visible when 'Settings' display is enabled)__

-   Enable/disable proxy and sizes.

-* __Sub-Sequences (Only visible on meta sequences)__

-   Displays sequences inside the meta sequence.

-* __Tags (Only visible if 'Tags' display is enabled)__

-   A list of tags for this sequence is shown.
-   Click the tag to select all sequences with this tag.
-   Click the 'X' next to the tag to remove it from this sequence.

-* __Children (Only visible if 'Parenting' display is enabled)__

-   The child sequences will be displayed here.
-   Click the 'X' next to a child sequence to remove it from this sequence's children.

-If a sequence is an effect, and it is applied to another sequence, it will be indented and placed below it's parent.

-If QuickList is in Position sorting mode, up and down arrows will be displayed next to each strip, these can be used to swap position of a strip with the previous or next strip in the timeline.
-If parenting is enabled, this will ignore child strips.
-This may cause unpredictable behavior if strips are highly layered, it is best used on a very linear timeline.